MihirLathiya510/crud-jsp-servlet/README.md

 ### 5. Observer Pattern
 - `HibernateListener` observes the web application lifecycle events
 - Initializes and cleans up Hibernate resources based on application events

-## Known Limitations and Future Improvements

-- Add user authentication and authorization
-- Implement more extensive input validation
-- Add unit and integration tests for both DAO implementations
-- Add transaction handling for complex operations
-- Improve error handling and user feedback
-- Implement pagination for large datasets
-- Add sorting and filtering functionality

-## Conclusion

-This project demonstrates a well-structured web application with interchangeable data access strategies using the DAO pattern and Factory design pattern.
-By providing both JDBC and Hibernate implementations, it showcases the flexibility of properly designed applications and allows for comparing the two approaches in a real-world application.